 Welcome to the world of recreational vehicle travel.
 The purchase of your KZRV product allows you to enter this type of camping and leisure travel.
-Your coach has been designed and engineered to offer many comforts of home.
-KZ recreational vehicles are designed and constructed to be used as temporary living quarters for camping and travel uses.
-The coaches are not intended for hauling cargo.
+Your coach has been designed, engineered and built for; camping, leisure travel, full time travel, hunting and fishing trips and hauling light cargo with "Toy Haulers" as per G.V.W.R.